7idalForce/.github/profile/README.md

-# About EE-Wiki
+# About TidalForce

-## From CHINA, founded by some college students...
+## To do our bit for improvement of this great world.

 ### Details to be completed...